rivernews/appl-tracky-spa/docs/dev/README.md

 When considering redux in this setting, redux can handle state updating, and provide its state for conditional rendering.
 However, it does not do API request, so all the `fetch()`, `.then()`, `.catch()` cannot be in redux.
 Also, it cannot do any side effects to udpate the view, say, navigate to another page, in any of `reducer` and `action`.

 Putting this all together, first, as a transition from synchronous to asynchronous, one action now has to be extended to 3 or even more actions, to distinguish states like start request, request success, request fail (or timeout).
 In terms of store structure, it will at least add a new property e.g. status, that can store the async state = requesting, succeed, failed, ....

+### Challenge -8: What is middleware, and how can it achieve async action?

 After some preliminary research, seems like we can use `react-thunk` or `react-saga`.
 But what the heck are they doing?
 Time for having a cup of coffee and read!